 Taste: Salted Caramel & Fudge.
 Definite Sherry influence from the PX casks… Cinnamon, Nutmeg… Pepper and Sea Salt.

 Thoughts: The Double Cask retails in the UK for around £35.
 Glen Scotia has been responsible for some of my favourite drams over the last couple of years.
-Both the 15 year old and Victoriana bottlings are exceptional drams and the Double Cask is another cracker that comes at a brilliant price with the sherry influence coming through stronger than one would perhaps expect in such an affordable bottling.
+Both the 15 year old and Victoriana bottlings are exceptional drams and this Double Cask is a quality introduction to the range.
+It comes at a good strength and has a more prominent sherry influence than you would perhaps expect in such an affordable bottling.
 That said, this is no sherry bomb, it’s all about the balance of that twin cask finish.
 A bit of a bargain this one.